JeffreyYuENL/swupdate-enl/doc/source/sw-description.rst

             }
     }

-On *myboard*, SWUpdate searches and finds myboard.stable.copy1(2).
-When running on different boards, SWUpdate does not find an entry corresponding to the boardname and it falls back to the version without boardname.
-This allows to realize the same release for different boards having a completely different hardware. `myboard` could have an eMMC and an ext4 filesystem, while another device can have raw flash and install an UBI filesystem.
+On *myboard*, SWUpdate searches and find myboard.stable.copy1(2).
+When running on different boards, SWUpdate does not find an entry corresponding to the boardname and it fallbacks to the version without boardname.
+This lets realize the same release for different boards having a complete different hardware. `myboard` could have a eMMC and an ext4 filesystem, while another device can have raw flash and install an UBI filesystem.
 Nevertheless, they are both just a different format of the same release and they could be described together in sw-description.
 It is important to understand the priorities how SWUpdate scans for entries during the parsing.